Dr. Bean’s PP Diet (Protein and Productivity)

 The battle of the bulge, and the battle of wasted time is alive and well.
 The citizens of this great country are suffering from prosperity and it’s killing us, one spoonful at a time.

-In the morning – hit the gym, get in some mild cardio to get the pulse going and loosen up those joints.
+In the morning – hit the gym, get in some mild cardio to get the heart and pulse rate going and loosen up those joints.
 Then, transition into some strength training to maintain lean muscle mass.

-Then – starve, don’t eat again until that evening, the later the better.
+Then – don’t eat again until that evening, ideally around 8:30pm.
 “But you shouldn’t eat just before you go to bed, right?”
 Wrong.
 If you eat a big meal and go to bed an hour later, I promise you’ll sleep like a baby.
 It’s natures best remedy for insomnia I’ve ever seen.
 You’ll get a good insulin spike from your meal and then when it all comes crashing down 30 minutes to an hour or so later, nighty night.

 Does this mean you’ll get hunger pangs during mid-day?
-You sure will, but don’t give up and for many the hunger doesn’t hit until about 2 or 3pm.
+You sure will, but don’t give up and for many the hunger doesn’t hit until about 4 or 5pm.
 Give it a week or two.
 You’ll get used to it and eventually it’s a breeze.
 In the beginning, I do think it is a good idea to have an emergency stash of alternatives to food.
 Like… chewing gum, coffee no cream or sugar, non-calorie drinks, tea, sugar free sports drinks.
 You get the idea, something that’s not going to give you an insulin spike.
-If you eat anything or drink sugar you get insulin, and that’s bad – the whole idea here is to have very little insulin in your system for up to 10 hours.
-In just those 10 hrs. after your morning meal of 20-30g protein, your body will be burning through your glucose reserves, exhausting them to the point of fat burning and beginning some amount of autophagy – google it.
-Starting the day with protein only, gives you the opportunity to keep insulin low all through the morning as well.
+If you eat anything or drink sugar you get insulin and in the world of weight-loss that’s bad – the whole idea here is to have very little insulin in your system for up to 16 hours.
+In just those 16 hrs. after your evening meal and before your following day afternoon meal, your body will be burning through your glucose reserves, exhausting them to the point of fat burning and beginning some amount of autophagy – google it.
+Starting the day with exercise and waiting until approx 1pm for 20-30g protein gives you the opportunity to keep insulin low all throughout the majority of your day.

 Remember, insulin is your fat storage hormone.
-So, if your evening meal is the only time of the day that your insulin is elevated, you can’t go wrong!
+So, if your afternoon protein meal and your evening meal are the only 2 times of the day that your insulin is significantly elevated, you can’t go wrong!

 As far as your evening meal and what to eat?
 I don’t care.
 Obviously, the closer you stick to a healthy Mediterranean diet, or DASH diet, or plant-based diet the better you’re going to do.
 Remember to eat your vegetables and fruits (ideally berries) first and as much as you can before the protein and carb intake.
 And remember to go easy on the refined processed carbs if you can, go for the complex carbs, ie. vegetables and whole grains.